 Our Chulu West Peak expedition combines all the best elements of a Himalayan expedition.
-This trip is strenuous and demands that each participant be well versed in alpine snow climbing skills.
+This trip is strenuous and demands that each participant be well-versed in alpine snow climbing skills.
 It is an excellent way to explore the culture of Nepal and ascend two Himalayan peaks in the safest possible way.
-The Chulu West Peak Climbing trip will end at Jomsom airstrip flight back to Pokhara on an early morning.
+The Chulu West Peak Climbing trip will end at Jomsom airstrip flight back to Pokhara in the early morning.
 We at “Nepal Mother House Treks and Expedition” are more than glad to design your Climbing Trip in Chulu West with our experienced climbing guides and expert staff for your complete satisfaction.